basezero-projects/StudioNOVA/docs/BUILD_ROADMAP.md

 Add toast notifications for success/failure.

-Add form validation for character creation and generation.
+Add form validation for model creation and generation.

-Add a short notice in character creation about responsible use.
+Add a short notice in model creation about responsible use.
 No new features outside UX and messaging.

 Phase 10 · Local Run Script & Docs